georgalis/pub/know/music/README.md

 a formal release is pending curation, however.
 [6350-forte-flute](6350-forte-flute.md) is available, without curation.

-Tools to download the original recordings and manage the releases are presented as bash shell functions in [fn.bash](https://github.com/georgalis/pub/blob/master/sub/fn.bash), a breakdown of the entire workflow will be presented as needed.
+A breakout of the curation development workflow has commenced!
+It is presented as [Tools](tools.md) for the download of recordings and management of releases.

+Questions and comments? george@galis.org

 Enjoy!
 -George

-Release 20221010 Mon 10 October 2022
+Initial 20221010 Mon 10 October 2022